-Homeless children are entitled to the protections of the McKinney-Vento Act.
+Homeless children are entitled to the protections of the HEARTH Act.
 The Act defines homeless children as “individuals who lack a fixed, regular, and adequate nighttime residence.”

 Examples of children who fall under this definition according to The Act: